-5 Results
+4 Results

-To demonstrate the performance of the proposed algorithms, we consider data transmission over telephone lines in an ADSL/VDSL related setting [24].
+To demonstrate the performance of the proposed algorithms, we first consider the transmission of data over telephone lines in an ADSL/VDSL related setting [24].
 Fig. 2 shows the channel impulse response considered in this example.
-It is assumed that the channel noise is comprised of near and far end crosstalk as well as white Gaussian noise, resulting in the total power spectral density depicted in Fig. 3.
-We consider the use of a cosine-modulated filter bank for creating the transmit signal, which is an interesting alternative to blockwise DFT's as in DMT.
-In [12,25] it was shown that such filter bank based systems offer greater potential than blockwise DFT's because of their longer impulse responses and better frequency selectivity.
+It is assumed that the channel noise is comprised of near and far end crosstalk as well as white gaussian noise, resulting in the total power spectral density depicted in Fig. 3.
+We consider the use of a cosine-modulated filter bank for creating the transmit signal, which is an interesting alternative to blockwise DFTs as in DMT.
+In [14, 25] it was shown that such filter bank based transmultiplexers offer greater potential than blockwise DFTs because of their longer impulse responses and better frequency selectivity.
 However, they need equalization on the receiver side.
 In the present example, the transmit signal is synthesized via a 16-band cosine-modulated filter bank with ELT (extended lapped transform, [26]) prototype.
-As in [12, 25] pulse amplitude modulation is used to create a real-valued transmit signal.
+Pulse amplitude modulation is used to create a real-valued transmit signal.
+Note that this is essentially the same concept as in [14, 25].

-Fig. 4 shows the signal-to-noise ratios within the different bands at the equalizer output for several configurations.
+Figs. 4 and 5 show the signal-to-noise ratios within the different bands at the equalizer output for several configurations.
 In all cases the lengths of the receive filters are chosen as $L_h = 128$.
-We first look at the results depicted in Fig. 4(a).
+We first look at the results depicted in Fig. 4.
 In this case, all bands are loaded with the same input power σ_d^2 .
-This means that the transmission system is critically sampled and that no redundancy (e.g. in form of a guard interval) is introduced.
-The comparison of the three curves in Fig. 4(a) shows that, especially for the low-frequency channels, memory truncation $(L_p > 1)$ significantly outperforms MMSE equalization $(L_p = 1)$.
+This means that the transmultiplexer is critically sampled and that no redundancy (e.g. in form of a guard interval) is introduced.
+The comparison of the three curves in Fig. 4 shows that, especially for the low-frequency channels, memory truncation ($L_p > 1$) significantly outperforms MMSE equalization ($L_p = 1$).

 A significantly better performance of all methods under consideration is obtained if the first frequency band remains unloaded.
-Results are depicted in Fig. 4(b).
+Results are depicted in Fig. 5.
 This strategy has been proposed in [25] as a possibility to introduce redundancy.
 Leaving out a particular band has two effects.
 Firstly, the system becomes oversampled, which means that the transmitter introduces redundancy in form of excess bandwidth.
 Secondly, the receive filters do not need to suppress crosstalk from the dropped channel and have more freedom to equalize their own data paths.
-As the results in Fig. 4(b) show, almost all channels gain from the fact that the first band has been left out.
-When comparing the three curves in Fig. 4(b), we see that memory truncation still results in a noticeable improvement over MMSE equalization for a number of bands.
-The performance difference between $L_h = 2$ and $L_h = 3$, however, is only marginal in Fig. 4(b).
+As the results in Fig. 5 show, almost all channels gain from the fact that the first band has been left out.
+Experiments have shown that leaving out another band while keeping band zero does not yield a comparable improvement.
+This suggests that band zero is extremely critical in this case.
+When comparing the three curves in Fig. 5, we see that memory